Dublin and Mystical Side Trips

 This impressive and entertaining tour visits the upstairs rooms of three pubs; there, you'll listen to two musicians talk about, play, and sing traditional Irish music.
 While having only two musicians makes the music a bit thin (Irish music aficionados will say you're better off just finding a good session), the evening — though touristy — is not gimmicky.
 It's an education in traditional Irish music.
 The musicians clearly enjoy introducing rookies to their art and are very good at it.
 Humor is their primary educational tool.
 In the summer, this popular tour frequently sells out, but it's easy to reserve ahead online.
 They also offer a dinner-show version.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, back with more of the Best of Europe.
 Get ready to experience Dublin — capital of the youngest and friendliest country in the European Union.

 Dublin is Ireland's capital and largest city — with reminders of its stirring history and rich culture on nearly every street corner.
-In spite of its recent struggles, today it's a boomtown.
-And lately, locals are enjoying the "Celtic Tiger" economy — one of the hottest in Europe.
+In spite of its recent struggles, today it's a boomtown, and locals are enjoying the "Celtic Tiger" economy — one of the hottest in Europe.

-In this episode we'll tap our feet to traditional music, admire ancient Irish gold, try a little hurling, remember a bloody civil war, drink Guinness in its birthplace, join local poets on a pub crawl, and side-trip to ancient sites near Dublin.
+In this episode we'll tap our feet to traditional music, admire ancient Irish gold, try a little hurling, remember a bloody civil war, drink Guinness in its birthplace, join poets on a pub crawl, and side-trip to ancient sites near Dublin.